22 product series produced CO2 neutrally

 Many of Schneider's product lines are already produced in a climate-neutral manner and are offered to retailers at no extra cost.
 Orders from customers, e.g. in the area of promotional writing instruments, can also be offered climate neutrally on request.

 In September 2014, Schneider started compensating the emissions for the popular Slider series.
 This was followed by the product series Line-Up and Link-It, the ballpoint pen K3 Biosafe, various promotional writing instruments and the rollerball family One.
-Offsetting unavoidable CO2 emissions resulted in savings of > 5,2000 t CO2.
-Our current project is a forest conservation project in Pará, in the Amazon region.
+Our current project is a Hydropower project in Virunga, DR Congo.
 You can find detailed information on the amount of compensated CO2 as well as on the project under the ID that is displayed with the individual products.
 Schneider reduces and offsets unavoidable emissions before, during and after production.
 (Scope 3) So, anyone who buys climate-neutral products is making a contribution to climate protection.